linkerd/linkerd2/charts/linkerd2-cni/README.md

 Linkerd is a *service mesh*, designed to give platform-wide observability, reliability, and security without requiring configuration or code changes.
-The linkerd CNI plugin takes care of setting up your pod's network so incoming and outgoing traffic is proxied through the data plane.
+The Linkerd [CNI plugin](https://linkerd.io/2/features/cni/) takes care of setting up your pod's network so  incoming and outgoing traffic is proxied through the data plane.

 ## Configuration